inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 GPS to record tracks and waypoints and then add them to OSM.
 The advantage of aerial imagery is obvious.
-It enables you, the mapper, to see the whole picture, to observe various details from the image, consider your knowledge of the area, and easily trace roads, buildings, and areas.
+It enables you, the mapper, to see the whole picture, to observe various details from the image, consider your knowledge of the area, and easily trace roads, buildings and areas.
 One key advantage of GPS however, is that it doesn’t suffer from offset like imagery.
 A GPS will always provide you with a correct latitude and longitude.
 The only exception is when the satellite signals are